HadiDragneel/R-CruitWebsite/README.md

 # Rules
 * Never push directly to the master branch
+* Never press on the push button in the local editor

 # How to create a branch
 1. Create a branch from the master branch e.g: feature/<feature-name> or fix/<fix-name>